 This is a freelance N scale layout that follows North American prototype, inspired in part by scenes from the International of Maine CPR shortline and embodying an international flavour with my love of the Yorkshire moors.
 Overall, the aim is to give it a North American prototypical appearance, while allowing me my subliminal memories of other times and other places.
-(For some observations on our wonderful hobby, go to Basic Model Railway Insights, and for some additional commentary by a confirmed N scale modeller, More About N Scale.)
+(For some observations on our wonderful hobby, go to Basic Model Railway Insights, and for some additional commentary by a confirmed N scale modeller ☺, More About N Scale.)

-All the place names, stations and features are named after favourite spots, family and friends, some coincidentally legitimately with names such as "Norwood", "Spencer" and "Dagmar", and the MacMillan Yards have been fudged into the McMillan Yards.
-You can change trains at Percy Junction, or dally at Cooper's Creek or Dobell's Gulch, take an excursion from the Adamerica Mine, take a side trip to Erin's Springs, yodel across the valley at Murphy's Folly, contemplate the hills at Moore Falls, look around town at Lillianstown or Normanton or Bunt Meadows, or trundle over the trestle to view the spectacular Emily's Falls.
+All the place names, stations and features are named after favourite spots, family and friends, some coincidentally legitimately with names such as "Norwood" and "Dagmar".
+The MacMillan Yards have been fudged into the McMillan Yards.
+You can change trains at Percy Junction or Potawatame, or dally at Cooper's Creek or Dobell's Gulch or Roger's Pass, take an excursion from the AdamEric'a Mine, take a side trip to Erin's Springs, stay at Rey's Acres, yodel across the valley from Aethan's Lookout over to Murphy's Folly, contemplate the hills at Moore Falls, stop off at Malcolm's Crossing or look around town at Lillianstown or Normanton or Bunt Meadows, contemplate the vast loneliness of Charnock's Moor, or rumble over the trestle to view the spectacular Emily's Falls.